Most organizations expect growth to create momentum.

 This is not about Agile.
 It is not about DevOps.
 It is not about tools, teams, or training.

-Every organisation makes an implicit trade-off between:
+Every organization makes an implicit trade-off between:

 Most never revisit that trade-off as they grow.